DownToEarthAstronomy/D2EA_Shield_tester/GoShieldTester/README.md

 ## Improvements to these tools

-In a comment to the original D2EA video, Kaethena listed a few limitations and scenarios that you should read to understand that these tools are a good starting point, but possibly not the ending point for your shield loadouts.
+In a comment to the original D2EA video, Cmdr Kaethena listed a few limitations and scenarios that you should read to understand that these tools are a good starting point, but possibly not the ending point for your shield loadouts.
 There are a lot of situations where a more generalist loadout might help you more than a max survivability loadout from this tool.
 YMMV.